 Table of Contents[Hide][Show]

-San Diego is a melting pot of cultures and foods.
 Traveling to San Diego with kids?
-Want to know which San Diego restaurants are ideal for the whole family?
-From Balboa Park to Point Loma and Little Italy, we’ve got you covered.
-Here are the best family-friendly restaurants near the city’s top attractions.
+These are the San Diego restaurants ideal for the whole family!
+From the mountains to the beaches (and lots of places in between), here are the best family-friendly restaurants near the city’s top attractions.

 San Diego is comprised of a number of beach towns and distinct neighborhoods.
 Dining is one of many fun things for families to do in San Diego.
-We’ve collected our favorite kid-friendly San Diego restaurants organized by neighborhood.
+Join us as we dine around town including tips for locations all across the vast county.

 La Jolla Kid-Friendly Restaurants

-The Shores Restaurant located at La Jolla Shores Hotel boasts the most beautiful sunset views from their open air patio.
-Its location directly on the beach cannot be beat.
-Mouth-watering Maine Diver Scallops will delight the adults, while kids will enjoy a menu tailored just for them.
-After dinner, a walk on the beach is just steps away as well as park for the kids to play at as you watch the sun set.
+Mouth-watering Maine diver scallops will delight the adults, while kids will enjoy a menu tailored just for them.
+After dinner, a walk on the beach is just steps away.
+Or visit the local park for the kids to play as you watch the sun set.
 The Shores also serves breakfast, lunch and a fabulous happy hour.

 Point Loma Kid-Friendly Restaurants

 Vessel Restaurant combines beautiful views of the Shelter Island Marina and beach from the outdoor patio with delicious American food.
-The kids’ pasta tastes like homemade pasta.
-The adults had to have some too.
+The restaurant serves breakfast, brunch and dinner all day.
+The kids’ menu offers favorites, including grilled cheese, fish taco and hot dog.

-TravelingMom Tip: For a lower cost experience go for happy hour.
+TravelingMom Tip: For a lower cost experience, go for happy hour, available Monday-Thursday.
 The happy hour lobster quesadillas are bursting with lobster.
-Or, for a more luxurious experience order the prix fixe menu.
+Or, for a more luxurious experience, order the prix fixe menu.

 Nico’s in Ocean Beach